oliwierptak/popo/README.md

 # About
 POPO - Plain Old Php Object is a PHP implementation of "a Plain Old Java Object (POJO)".

-POPO will scan, load, validate, merge schema and generate source code files.
+POPO can scan, load, validate, merge schema (JSON files) and generate source code files (PHP).
-The schema supports inheritance and encapsulation of other POPO objects.
+The schema supports inheritance, collections and encapsulation of other POPO objects.

 POPO generated classes are not bound by any special restriction and not requiring any class path.
 They have a no-argument constructor, and allow access to properties using getter and setter methods,